-persistence diagrams, [16] have suggested using the Fréchet average of the diagrams D_1, \ldots, D_n .
-Unfortunately, the Fréchet average is unstable and not even unique.
-A solution that uses a probabilistic approach to define a unique Fréchet average can be found in [14], but its computation remains practically prohibitive.
-In this paper, we also consider general distributions of persistence diagrams but we build on a completely different approach, proposed in [2], consisting of encoding persistence diagrams as a collection of real-valued one-Lipschitz functions that are called persistence landscapes; see Section 2.
-The advantage of landscapes - and, more generally, of any function-valued summaries of persistent homology - is that we can analyze them using existing techniques and theories from nonparametric statistics.
-We have in mind two scenarios where multiple persistence diagrams arise:
+A few attempts have been made towards a statistical analysis of distributions of per-40 sistence diagrams.
+For example, the concentration and convergence properties of persistence 41 diagrams obtained from point clouds randomly sampled on manifolds and from more gen-42 eral compact metric spaces are studied in [14] and [6].
+Considering general distributions of 43 persistence diagrams, [17] suggested using the Fréchet average of the diagrams D_1, \ldots, D_n .
+44 Unfortunately, the Fréchet average is unstable and not even unique.
+A solution that uses 45 a probabilistic approach to define a unique Fréchet average can be found in [15], but its 46 computation remains practically prohibitive.
+47

+In this paper, we also consider general distributions of persistence diagrams but 48 we build on a completely different approach, proposed in [1], consisting of encoding a 49 persistence diagram as a sequence of real-valued one-Lipschitz functions that are called 50 persistence landscapes; see Section 2.
+The advantage of landscapes - and, more generally, of 51 any function-valued summaries of persistent homology - is that we can analyze them using 52 existing techniques and theories from nonparametric statistics.
+For example, converting 53 persistence diagrams to landscapes enables the comparison of distributions of diagrams as 54 well as the detection of outliers.
+55

+56 We have in mind two scenarios where multiple persistence diagrams arise:

 Scenario 1: We have a random sample of compact sets K_1, \ldots, K_n drawn from a probability distribution on the space of compact sets.
-Each set K_i gives rise to a persistence diagram which in turn yields a persistence landscape function λ_i .
+Each set K_i gives rise to a persistence diagram, which, in turn, yields a persistence landscape function λ_i .
 An analogous sampling scenario is the one where we observe a sample of n random Morse functions f_1, \ldots, f_n from a common probability distribution.
 Each such function f_i induces a persistence diagram built from its sub-level set filtration, which can again be encoded by a landscape λ_i .
 The goal is to use the observed landscapes $\lambda_1, \ldots, \lambda_n$ to infer the mean landscape $\mu = \mathbb{E}(\lambda_i)$.

 Scenario 2: We have a very large dataset with N points.
-There is a diagram D and landscape λ corresponding to some filtration built on the data.
-When N is large, computing D is prohibitive.
+There is a diagram D and land-64 scape λ corresponding to some filtration built on the data.
+When N is large, computing D 65 is prohibitive.
 Instead, we draw n subsamples, each of size m.
-We compute a diagram and landscape for each subsample yielding landscapes $\lambda_1, \ldots, \lambda_n$.
-(Assuming m is much smaller than N, these subsamples are essentially independent and identically distributed.)
-Then we are interested in estimating $\mu = \mathbb{E}(\lambda_i)$, which can be regarded as an approximation of λ .
-Two questions arise: how far are the λ_i 's from their mean μ ?
+We compute a diagram and 66 landscape for each subsample yielding landscapes $\lambda_1, \ldots, \lambda_n$.
+(Assuming m is much smaller 67 than N, these subsamples are essentially independent and identically distributed.)
+Then, 68 we are interested in estimating $\mu = \mathbb{E}(\lambda_i)$, which can be regarded as an approximation of λ .
+69 Two questions arise: how far are the λ_i 's from their mean μ ?
 How far is μ from λ ?
-We focus on the first question in this paper.
-In both sampling scenarios, we study the statistical behavior as the number of persistence diagrams n grows.
-We will then analyze the stochastic limiting behavior of the average landscape, as well as the speed of convergence to the limit.
-Specifically, the contributions of this paper are as follows: - 1.
-We show that the average persistence landscape converges weakly to a Gaussian process and we find the rate of convergence of that process. - 2.
+We 70 focus on the first question in this paper.
+71

+In both sampling scenarios, we study the statistical behavior as the number of per-

+73 sistence diagrams n grows.
+We then analyze the stochastic limiting behavior of the average 74 landscape, as well as the speed of convergence to the limit.
+Specifically, the contributions

+75 of this paper are as follows:

+- We show that the average persistence landscape converges weakly to a Gaussian process and we find the rate of convergence of that process. - 2.
 We show that a statistical procedure known as the bootstrap leads to valid confidence bands for the average landscape.
-We provide an algorithm to compute confidence bands and illustrate it on a few real and simulated examples. - 3.
-We define a new functional summary of persistent homology, which we call the silhouette.
+We provide an algorithm to compute these confidence bands, and illustrate it on a few real and simulated examples. - 3.
+We define a new functional summary of persistent homology, the silhouette. - 82